top of page

 We’ve gathered trusted, free resources to support women, children and whānau experiencing whānau–family violence in Dunedin and across Otago.
 These links provide information on crisis support, safety planning, mental health services, legal guidance and practical help.
 You can explore them privately and at your own pace.

-Name of the brouchure >
+Name of Resource

-Name of the brouchure >
+Name of Resource

-Name of the brouchure >
+Name of Resource

 Mental & Emotional Wellfare